-Rate slips can be downloaded from the Human Resource Management page on VIP.
+Rate slips can be downloaded from the Human Resource Management page on One Portal.

-Before approving expenditures on sponsored projects, Financial Management reviews the request for the following:
+Before approving expenditures on sponsored projects, Post Award reviews the request for the following:

 - Allowable expense on award, in accordance with institutional, sponsor, and other applicable policy and regulations;